gbdev/pandocs/src/CGB_Registers.md

 ::: warning WARNING

-HBlank DMA should not be started (write to FF55) during an HBlank period (STAT mode 0).
+HBlank DMA should not be started (write to FF55) during a HBlank period (STAT mode 0).

 If the transfer's destination address overflows, the transfer stops